 Due to its interpretation of the WESM Rules, the PEMC allocates its uncollected receivables due from power purchasers in the WESM to the generators who sold power to the WESM.
 On December 23, 2013, the Supreme Court issued a 60-day Temporary Restraining Order ("TRO") enjoining the MERALCO and the ERC from implementing the Automatic Generation Rate Adjustment (AGRA) mechanism for the November 2013 billing period.
 The AGRA allows automatic pass through of the cost of power purchased from WESM.
-In turn, MERALCO did not pay PEMC a significant portion of its November and December 2013 power bills.
+In turn, MERALCO did not pay PEMC a significant portion of its November 2013 power bills.
 PEMC in turn, did not pay the Company the full amount of its electricity sales.
+On April 22, 2014, the SC extended indefinitely the TRO it issued over the collection of the November 2013 power rate increase.